Why Can’t I Just be Happy?

 Something that is dear to my heart is that our brains are actually wired toward growth and healing.
 Our brains are constantly taking in information, and trying to make sense of it in order to adapt and help us to grow.
 In the event of traumatic experiences, we try to make sense of these memories, but they are often not processed adaptively, meaning that we may use maladaptive ways of coping.

 What we do in therapy, is actually take a look at these areas in a safe environment, when ready and we are able to help you to come up with more adaptive ways of responding to trauma.

-From my personal experience I have benefited from EMDR therapy and have also seen it been effective in helping people to process difficult memories and come up with more adaptive ways of thinking about their past experiences, while also having a better outlook for future events.
+From my personal experience, I have benefited from EMDR therapy and have also seen it be effective in helping people to process difficult memories and come up with more adaptive ways of thinking about their past experiences, while also having a better outlook for future events.

-I think it is important that we realize the importance of our mind, body and spirit in our mental health journey.
-What are you putting into your body, mind and spirit?
+I think it is important that we realize the importance of our mind, body, and spirit in our mental health journey.
+What are you putting into your body, mind, and spirit?
 What thoughts are there?
-How do you speak towards your self?
+How do you speak to yourself?
 What is your tone?
-Are you harder on your self than others?
+Are you harder on yourself than others?

-Finally, how are you nurturing your soul.
+Finally, how are you nurturing your soul?
 Do you have a spiritual practice?
-Do you pray, meditate, reflect, journal.
-How are you nurturing your spirit.
+Do you pray, meditate, reflect, or journal?
+How are you nurturing your spirit?